Mosab Hassan Yousef: Espionage career

 Beginning with his release from prison in 1997, Yousef was considered the Shin Bet's most reliable source in the Hamas leadership, earning himself the nickname "The Green Prince" – using the color of the Islamist group's flag, and "prince" because of his pedigree as the son of one of the movement's founders.
 The intelligence he supplied to Israel led to the exposure of many Hamas cells, as well as the prevention of dozens of suicide bombings and assassination attempts on Jews.
-He has claimed that he did not inform for money, but rather that his motivations were ideological and religious, and that he only wanted to save lives.
-In order to thwart any suspicions of collaboration, the Shin Bet staged an arrest attempt, telling the Israel Defense Forces to launch an operation to arrest him, and then provided him intelligence allowing him to escape at the last minute, after which he went into hiding for the rest of his career.
+He has said that he did not inform for money, but rather that his motivations were ideological and religious, and that he only wanted to save lives.

 Yousef says he supplied intelligence only on the condition that the "targets" would not be killed, but arrested.
 This led to the detention of several key Palestinian leaders, including Ibrahim Hamid, a Hamas commander in the West Bank, and Marwan Barghouti.
-Also, Yousef claims to have thwarted a 2001 plot to assassinate Shimon Peres, then foreign minister and later President of Israel.
+Yousef also claims to have thwarted a 2001 plot to assassinate Shimon Peres, then foreign minister and later President of Israel.
 According to his former Shin Bet officer, "Many people owe him their lives and don't even know it."
+Former Shin Bet Deputy Chief Gideon Ezra said "there are hundreds of collaborators like him.
+He is not unusual.
+He just decided to write a book about it", though many other Israeli officials have also praised his work.

+Yousef's brother Ouwais denounced a Haaretz report about his brother's activities, saying: "It was full of lies; it's all lies."
+Ouwais also revealed that the last contact between his family and Mosab took place more than a year before the news of his spying.
+The Haaretz report on Yousef was described by Hamas MP Mushir al-Masri as "psychological war being waged against the Palestinian people... [it] did not deserve a response".
+Sheikh Hassan Yousef, Mosab's father, while in an Israeli prison, disowned his son for spying for Israel.

+In May 2016, talking to a Jerusalem Post conference in New York, Yousef said that at one point, he was simultaneously working for and being paid by Israel, the United States, the Palestinian Authority, and Hamas.

 Conversion to Christianity

-According to his story, Yousef met a British missionary in 1999 who introduced him to Christianity.
-Between the years 1999 and 2000, Yousef gradually embraced Christianity.
+Yousef met a British missionary in 1999 who introduced him to Christianity.
+Between 1999 and 2000, Yousef gradually embraced Christianity.
 In 2005, he was secretly baptized in Tel Aviv by an unidentified Christian tourist.
 He left the West Bank for the United States in 2007, and lived some time in San Diego, California, where he joined the Barabbas Road Church.

-In August 2008, Yousef publicly revealed his Christianity, and renounced Hamas and the Arab leadership, thereby endangering himself and exposing his family in Ramallah to persecution.
+In August 2008, Yousef publicly revealed his Christianity, and renounced Hamas and the Arab leadership, thereby endangering himself and exposing his family in Ramallah to persecution by Hamas and other Islamist groups.
 Yousef has also claimed that his aim was to bring peace to the Middle East; he hopes to return to his homeland when there is peace.

-Yousef has stated that despite his conversion to Christianity, he is "against religion", and does not adhere to any denomination of Christianity.
-He has stated, "Religion steals freedom, kills creativity, turns us into slaves and against one another.
-Yes, I am talking about Christianity as well as Islam.
-Most Christians I have seen, seem to have missed the point, that Jesus redeemed us from religion.
-Religion is nothing but man's attempts to get back to God.
-Whether it is Islam, Christianity, Judaism, Buddhism, Hinduism, animism, any ism.
-Religion can't save mankind.
-Only Jesus could save mankind through his death and resurrection.
-And Jesus is the only way to God."